WASdev/sample.voice.gateway/sms/high-availability/deploy-xsld/README.md

+# Deployment Scripts for a high available environment for SMS Gateway
+This repository contains scripts to deploy the SMS Gateway feature of IBM Voice Gateway to run in a highly available environment.
+For the complete documentation see [Setting up high availability for SMS Gateway](https://www.ibm.com/support/knowledgecenter/SS4U29/sms_ha.html)

 ## Explanation and steps

 1. Download or clone the samples repository if this has not performed previously
     ```
     git clone https://github.com/WASdev/sample.voice.gateway